 • Please do not delete any question or section in our firm questionnaire document.
 If a question or section does not apply to your firm then please leave it blank.

-• Official submissions to IP STARS are made online through our submission portal.
+• Official submissions are made online through our submission portal.
 Please do not send your completed research documents via email.

 • Please make sure that all your research forms are correct and complete before you submit them.